eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/page_adoption-view.md

 ## STANDARDS

-The standards this release will be published soon.
-Our relevant standards can be downloaded from the official [Catena-X Standard Library](https://catena-x.net/de/standard-library):
+The standards of this release will be published soon.
+The relevant standards can be downloaded from the official [Catena-X Standard Library](https://catena-x.net/de/standard-library):

 - Product Carbon Footprint UseCase (Version 1.0.0)
 - Product Carbon Footprint Rulebook (Version 2.0.0)